Failure on health bill also hurts prospects for tax overhaul

 The House plan retains the mortgage interest deduction but repeals the deduction for state and local taxes.

-On the corporate side, the plan would repeal the 35 percent corporate income tax and replace it with a 20 percent tax on imports and domestically produced goods and services that are consumed in the U.S.
+On the corporate side, the plan would repeal the 35 percent corporate income tax and replace it with a 20 percent tax on profits from selling imports and domestically produced goods and services consumed in the U.S.

 Exports would be exempt from the new tax, called a border adjustment tax.